frees-io/freestyle/docs/src/main/tut/docs/effects/cache/README.md

 ### Operations

-The set of abstract operations of the `Cache` algebra are specified as follows.
+The set of abstract operations of the `Cache` algebra are specified as follows:

 * `get(key: Key): M[Option[Val]]` issues a query to the data store on a given key.
 The result can be `None`, if the store has no mapping for that key, or `Some(v)` if the key is mapped to the value `v`.
 * `put(key: Key, v: Value)` issues a command to associate a given key to a given value